openskies-sh/aerobridge/README.md

 ## Features

 As of November 2020, once you connect / point your GCS software to an instance and can do the following using Aerobridge API:
+- __Drone Registration__: Submit details of a drone and get a UIN number
 - __Flight log management__: Upload Bundled Logs to the DGCA API and store logs on the server
 - __Permission Artefact management__: Submission of flight plans and fetching permission artefacts